rorynolan/blog/content/home/about.md

 # Biography

-Rory Nolan is a data scientist living in Oakland, California.
-He has a PhD in statistical image analysis and has worked at Paddy Power PLC as an A/B testing expert.
+Rory Nolan is a Data Scientist in the Small Business Group at Facebook.
+He lives in Oakland, California.
+He has a PhD in statistical image analysis and has worked at Paddy Power as a Data Scientist in A/B testing.
 He develops software in the R language for image analysis, TIFF file I/O and file and string manipulation.